abhirajD/PyKubed/README.md

 Its simple: Clone the repository, cd to directory and python run the main_*.py in cmd/terminal.
 (Do SSPY :P)

 ### Contribution guidelines ###
 We appreciate contributions in following forms:

-* Writing tests
+- Writing tests
-* Code review
+- Code review

 If you want to become one of us, you are always welcomed.
 Contact us by any means comfortable.

 ### Who do I talk to? ###
-* Feel free to contact any of the Admins(A, A or A) of the repo on their corresponding email ids.
+* Feel free to contact any of the Admins(A, A or A) on their corresponding email ids.